 Which US state has the most NBA players?

-There are more California-born players in the NBA than any other state by a wide margin.
+More California-born players are in the NBA than any other state by a wide margin.
 52 players currently on NBA rosters were born there.

 What city has most NBA players?